ALevitskyy/Financial-Econometrics/README.md

 # Financial-Econometrics

-Repository for my assignmetns for Financial Econometrics class in the University of Toronto.
+Repository for my assignments for Financial Econometrics class in the University of Toronto.

+Code is written in R, and pdf Reports automatically generated using RMarkdown